Infinity-RoPE: Action-Controllable Infinite Video Generation Emerges From Autoregressive Self-Rollout: Related Work

 \section{Related Work}

 \textbf{Bidirectional Video Generation.} Recent years have witnessed remarkable progress in video generation, largely driven by the success of denoising diffusion models~\cite{ho2020denoising, song2020denoising, lipman2022flow}.
 These approaches have evolved from early pixel-space diffusion methods to more efficient latent-space formulations~\cite{ho2022imagen, singer2022make, blattmann2023align, blattmann2023stable}, supported by increasingly powerful architectures ranging from space–time U-Nets~\cite{blattmann2023stable, hong2022cogvideo} to diffusion transformers (DiT)~\cite{peebles2023scalable, gupta2024photorealistic, veo, hong2022cogvideo, yang2024cogvideox, openai_sora, wan2025wan, kong2024hunyuanvideo}.
 These large-scale systems typically operate as bidirectional video diffusion models, meaning they leverage information from both past and future frames during the denoising process.
-This bidirectional conditioning yields coherent and visually consistent results, making such models well suited for offline synthesis and creative video production.
-However, their reliance on full temporal context prevents deployment in real-time or streaming scenarios, where future frames are unavailable at inference time.
+This bidirectional conditioning yields coherent and visually consistent results.
+However, their reliance on full temporal context prevents deployment in real-time scenarios, where future frames are unavailable at inference time.